-SMS messaging.
-Invented in the 90s, it has held strong as a dominant form of communication ever since.
-In its 30th anniversary, the business world compares it with a new and powerful communication channel, RCS.
-Learn here all about SMS vs RCS and why you should use both channels in your business communication strategy.
+SMS messaging was invented in the 90s.
+It has held strong as a dominant form of communication ever since.
+In its 30th anniversary, the business world compares it with a new and powerful communication channel, Rich Communication Services (RCS messaging).
+Learn here all about RCS vs SMS and why you should use both channels in your business communication strategy.

 SMS remains the most effective form of communication a brand has at its disposal: